 Diet trends come in waves, and the most recent low-carb frenzy was no exception.
-Enthusiasm for these diets may have waned (once again), because they don’t work in the long run.
+Enthusiasm for these diets ultimately wane, because they don’t work in the long run.
 But there are still plenty of books and products out there, along with talk of “good” and “bad” carbs.
 What’s the deal with carbohydrates, and what role do they play in weight management?
 Here are some objective, scientifically-based facts.

 Eating carbs won’t make you fat.

 You won’t gain weight from eating carbohydrates unless you are taking in more than what your body can burn for daily activity.
 Some experts believe, however, that the type of carbohydrates that make up most of your diet might make a difference.
-The 2005 Dietary Reference Intake for carbohydrates recommends an intake of between 45%-65% of our daily calories.
+The most recent recommended Dietary Reference Intake for carbohydrate is between 45%-65% of our daily calories.

 The amount of weight lost on a low carb diet is deceptive.